borispoehland/next-auth-boilerplate/README.md

-A login boilerplate using Next.js, NexthAuth.js, Prisma and Tailwind
+🔒 Login boilerplate using Next.js, NexthAuth.js, Prisma and Tailwind